 A-303: Discrimination Complaints

-Individuals alleging discrimination that is based on age, color, national origin, race, and/or physical or mental disability have a right to file a written complaint of alleged discriminatory acts within 180 calendar days from the date of the alleged discriminatory act.
+Individuals alleging discrimination that is based on race, color, religion, sex, national origin, age, disability, or political affiliation or belief can submit a written complaint of alleged discriminatory acts within 180 calendar days from the date of the alleged discriminatory act.
 Complaints must be submitted to the following address:

-Texas Workforce Commission Sub-recipient Monitoring and Equal Opportunity Department 101 East 15th Street, Room 242-T Austin, Texas 78778-0001
+Texas Workforce Commission Equal Opportunity Compliance Department

+101 East 15th Street, Room 556

+Austin, Texas 78778-0001

+E-mail: EO.complaint@twc.texas.gov

+Phone: 512-463-2400

-Boards must ensure that Board staff or Workforce Solutions Office staff advises individuals who express an interest in filing a discrimination complaint of their right to file a complaint and of the complaint procedures.
+Boards must ensure that Board staff or Workforce Solutions Office staff advise individuals of their right to file a discrimination complaint and of the discrimination complaint procedure.
+Individuals who express an interest in filing a discrimination complaint should be referred to the Board’s Equal Opportunity Officer or TWC’s Equal Opportunity Compliance Department.

 A-304: Confidentiality